secworks/md5/README.md

 implementation of a broken hash function anyway...

 Do use this to for example break things like password hashes.
-Do NOT use it to protect anythihg - password hashes for example.
+Do NOT use it to protect anything - password hashes for example.

 ## Implementation